ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

       nixos-test = nixpkgs.lib.nixosSystem {
         system = "x86_64-linux";

-        # set all inputs parameters as specialArgs of all sub module
+        # Set all input parameters as specialArgs of all sub-modules
-        # so that we can use `helix` input in sub modules
+        # so that we can use the `helix` input in sub-modules
         specialArgs = inputs;
         modules = [
           ./configuration.nix